springfall2008/batpred/docs/predbat-plan-card.md

 - **Car kWh** - The total predicted car charging for the half hour slot.
 This column will only be shown if *num_cars* in `apps.yaml` is 1 or more.<BR>
 If the car is planned to be charged in that slot then the kWh will be coloured Yellow, otherwise it will be White.

 - **iBoost kWh** - The energy planned for solar diverter immersion heating such as iBoost or MyEnergi Eddi.
-This column will only be shown if *switch.iboost_enable* is set to True.<BR>
+This column will only be shown if *switch.predbat_iboost_enable* is set to True.<BR>
 If the solar diverter is planned to be on in that slot then the kWh will be coloured Yellow, otherwise it will be White.

 - **SoC %** - The estimate of battery State of Charge percentage *at the start* of the time slot